ping/odmpy/README.md

                         Obsolete.
 Do not use.
   -j, --writejson       Generate a meta json file (for debugging).
   --hideprogress        Hide the download progress bar (e.g. during testing).
-  --direct              Process the audiobook download directly from Libby without downloading an odm file.
+  --direct              Process the download directly from Libby without downloading an odm/acsm file.
   --keepodm             Keep the downloaded odm and license files.
   --latest N            Non-interactive mode that downloads the latest N number of loans.
   --select N [N ...]
 Non-interactive mode that downloads loans by the index entered.